helm/charts/stable/sysdig/DESIGN.md

 serviceAccount using the `oc` utility.
 Also manage permissions for creating privileged containers and allowing hostPath mount with `oc` and deploy the Chart with the `serviceAccount.name` created with `oc`.

+You can see more details about this workaround on [Sysdig Documentation about OpenShift](https://sysdigdocs.atlassian.net/wiki/spaces/Platform/pages/256671843/).